youandmedigital/craft-breadcrumb/README.md

 composer require youandmedigital/breadcrumb
 ```

-## Breadcrumb Overview
+## Overview

 This plugin will generate a simple breadcrumb array that you can style via Twig.
 It will generate crumb titles from customFieldHandle if set, falling back to the title field.
 If none of these fields are present, it will generate the crumb title from the slug field.

 Breadcrumb works across different element types and is multisite friendly.
-It can even be used to generate `BreadcrumbList` schema.
+It can even be used to generate `BreadcrumbList` [schema](https://developers.google.com/search/docs/data-types/breadcrumb#definitions).

-Example Breadcrumb output:
+## Example

+Breadcrumb generates an array like this:

 ```array
 array (size=4)